 Housing Support Services for Young People 16 to 18 years

 Referrals are made online through the SP Hub which coordinates access into supported housing in bournemouth.

 Shelter helps people struggling with bad housing or homelessness through advice, support and legal services to support appeals.

-- The Council Customer Contact Centre has 1000 face to face housing enquiries per month.
+- The Council Customer Contact Centre based at Bournemouth Town Hall has 1000 face to face housing enquiries per month.

-- Bournemouth has 7,500 Social Housing units which includes Council owned and Housing Association.
+- the Bournemouth area of BCP has 7,500 Social Housing units which includes Council owned and Housing Association.
 Of which one thousand are for senior living.

-- Bournemouth Housing Services have three thousand five hundred applicants waiting
+- BCP Housing Services for the Bournemouth area have three thousand five hundred applicants waiting

 - They have less than three hundred and fifty vacancies per year for allocation to families.